 Try setting reminders on your phone and every time you hear them beep it is a reminder to be mindful.
 Apps like buddhify and headspace can be useful for this too.
 Or at the very least, try to remember to take a few deep breaths any time you feel yourself getting stressed and ask yourself or you worrying about the past or stressing about the future and bring yourself back to the here and now.
 Being present and mindful will help you make clearer and wiser decisions and take the stress out of the situation.

 Think about your New Year’s resolutions early!

-Rather than wait until January 1st to set your New Year’s Resolutions, take some time out now to think about what health goals you would like to achieve in 2020.
+Rather than wait until January 1st to set your New Year’s Resolutions, take some time out now to think about what health goals you would like to achieve next year.
 Write them down and create a vision board around them.
 Doing this in December will help keep your goals fresh in your mind and be a gentle reminder to stay as healthy as you can over Christmas so you are not creating extra work for yourself come January!

 When there are lots of family around it is really important to make sure you take some time out for yourself.
 It can help to mark out that window of time where you can keep some of your healthy daily routines going.
 The morning is generally the easiest time to do this as it is less likely to get railroaded by other plans.
 This might mean fitting your exercise in first thing in the morning, it might be making sure you have a healthy breakfast, or do your meditation or whatever healthy routines you might have in the morning.
 At least this way you start the day off well and will feel good that not all is lost!
 It also helps give you that space (that can be much needed!) from people that might not be the most uplifting to be around : )